Welcome to Billie's 'Happier Than Ever' Era

 True fans will recall that we first heard about the existence of "Happier Than Ever" on Eilish's The World's a Little Blurry Apple TV+ documentary, which showed her and brother Finneas discussing the song's lovelorn lyrics.

-There's no release date for the new music just yet, but Eilish has promised a full second album is in the works, all of it written under lockdown during this weird past year.
+Eilish has said previously that the entire Happier Than Ever record was written under lockdown during this weird past year.
 "I don't think I would've made the same album, or even the album at all, if it weren't for COVID," she told Stephen Colbert during a recent interview.
-She also hinted on an Instagram Q&A that the LP will have around 16 tracks.
+She's also hinted on an Instagram Q&A that the LP will have around 16 tracks.
+According to press materials, there are no outside collaborators on the record, just the Eilish siblings.

 Eilish's debut album, WHEN WE ALL FALL ASLEEP, WHERE DO WE GO? was obviously a global smash, cementing her as a chart-topping prodigy.
 She's continued to release new singles since, from "everything I wanted" to Rosalia collab "Lo Vas a Olvidar."